t-mullen/hyperhost/README.md

 app.listen();
 ```

+##Great for demos and hackathons!

+**Upcoming Features:**
+- Virtual backend - Handle API calls and subsequent calls to the host, allow session management and small databases.
+- Distributed hosting - Allow clients to opt-in to helping you host the site.
+- Rehost option - Store processed site in localstorage for fast redeployment.

 **Current Limitations:**
 - The host must be running a relatively new version of Chrome.
 The client can run Chrome, Firefox or Opera.
 (Testing pending on Edge)
 - Very large websites, **more than 80MB**, can freeze up when clients attempt to load them.
 (Serving needs to be staggered.)
 - URLs pointing to hosted files inside **Javascript** files will not work. **External URLs will work.** (JS cannot easily be refactored, a partial fix might happen.)
 - Truly massive files cannot be hosted due to encoding being impossible.

-**Upcoming Features:**
-- Virtual backend - Handle API calls and subsequent calls to the host, allow session management and small databases.
-- Distributed hosting - Allow clients to opt-in to helping you host the site.
-- Rehost option - Store processed site in localstorage for fast redeployment.

 **Notes:**
 You can host the files in this repo anywhere (even on a file:// domain!) if you don't want to use Github's servers for the initial resources.
+You can also use any PeerJS signalling server.